 Types of Workplace Injuries Frequently Sustained by People in Cicero, IL

-- Loss of limb or digits.
-Commonly referred to as pinch point accidents, having a finger, hand, foot or other body part caught between two moving parts often results in the permanent loss of the affected limb or digit.
-The loss of a hand or foot doesn't only affect the worker's ability to return to work, but can have long lasting psychological effects as he or she struggles to adapt to a life with a permanent disability.
+- Loss of limb or digits – The injuries are commonly referred to as pinch point accidents, where a finger, hand, foot, or other body part gets caught between two moving parts.
+The injury often results in the permanent loss of the affected limb or digit.
+The loss of a hand or foot doesn't only affect the worker's ability to return to work but can have long-lasting psychological effects as he or she struggles to adapt to life with a permanent disability.

-- Traumatic brain injuries.
-Any blow to the head can result in a TBI, and common causes include trips, falls, falling objects and malfunctioning equipment.
-If you are involved in any accident where you've sustained a blow to the head, it is important that you are tested for a traumatic brain injury.
-These injuries are often asymptomatic at first, but lead to the development of serious neurological disorders that can impact your memory, ability to concentrate, motor skills and cognitive functions.
+- Traumatic brain injuries – Any blow to the head can result in a TBI (traumatic brain injury).
+Common causes include trips, falls, falling objects, and malfunctioning equipment.
+If you are involved in an accident where you've sustained a blow to the head, you should be tested for a traumatic brain injury.
+These injuries are often asymptomatic at first but lead to the development of severe neurological disorders that can impact your memory, ability to concentrate, motor skills, and cognitive functions.

-- Exposure to toxic materials.
-The materials found in production plants can be hazardous to workers' health over long periods and it is the responsibility of employers to provide workers who need to work around these materials with personal protection equipment to reduce exposure.
+- Exposure to toxic materials – The materials found in production plants can be hazardous to workers' health over long periods.
+Because of that, and it is the responsibility of employers to provide employees working around these materials with personal protection equipment to reduce exposure.
 Chemicals and other corrosive materials may cause immediate injuries if they come in contact with a worker's skin, resulting in chemical burns.

 Your Rights as an Injured Worker in Cicero, Illinois

-Of the workers who file workers' compensation claims, 86% are represented by an attorney in order to protect their legal interests and rights.
-Our Cicero workers comp lawyers have noticed that many workers choose not to file premises liability claims, work-related accident cases, or wrongful death lawsuits either because they are intimidated by their employers or unaware of their rights.
-Understanding your rights is important to determining how you proceed with your claim, so it is important to keep the following in mind when you’ve been injured.
+Nearly eighty-six percent of workers who file workers' compensation claims are represented by a personal injury attorney to protect their legal interests and rights.
+Our Cicero personal injury law firm has noticed that many workers choose not to file premises liability claims, work-related accident cases, or wrongful death lawsuits either because they are intimidated by their employers or unaware of their rights.

-- You do not need to prove fault to collect workers' compensation benefits.
-In fact, employers that make this claim may be fined by the Illinois Workers' Compensation Commission and required to provide additional compensation to the victims they have denied benefits as a punishment (punitive damages).
+- You or a loved one do not need to prove fault to collect workers' compensation benefits.
+Employers that make this claim may be fined by the Illinois Workers' Compensation Commission and required to provide additional compensation to the victims they have denied benefits as a punishment (punitive damages).

-- You have the right to seek medical treatment from whoever you wish and are allowed to seek opinions from specialists.
+- You have the right to seek medical treatment from whoever you wish and can seek opinions from specialists.
 Receiving one or more opinions from medical experts can ensure you make an educated decision on how to proceed with your physical recovery.
 Your employer must cover your medical expenses throughout your recovery, regardless of which doctor you choose to see for medical help.

-- You are entitled to collect 67% of your wages while you are unable to return to your duties.
+- You are entitled to collect 67% of your wages, tax-free, while you are unable to return to your duties.
 In the event you are permanently disabled, you may receive a lump sum payment to cover the cost of lost opportunities and wages in the future.

-- The Illinois Workers' Compensation Commission has created a fund to allow workers with permanent disabilities to receive cost of living adjustments to their benefits and you have the right to seek this benefit if you are permanently unable to return to work.
+- The Illinois Workers' Compensation Commission has created a fund to allow workers with permanent disabilities to receive a cost of living adjustments to their benefits.
+You have the right to seek this benefit if you are permanently unable to return to work.